-Add to each volumetric flask an amount of water sufficient to dilute to approximately 50 ml then 2 ml of hydrochloric acid and 2 ml of hydroxyl-ammonium chloride solution and after 5 min, add 5 ml of ammonium acetate solution and 1 ml of 2,2’ bipyridyl solution.
+Add to each volumetric flask an amount of water sufficient to dilute to approximately 50 ml then 2 ml of hydrochloric acid and 2 ml of hydroxyl-ammonium chloride solution and after 5 min, add 5 ml of ammonium acetate solution and 1 ml of 2,2-bipyridyl solution.
 Dilute to mark, mix well, and wait for 10 minutes.
 Measure absorbance using spectrophotometer with 1 cm cell at 522 nm, using as reference the compensation solution.

 B-8.2.5.1.1 Preparation of calibration graph